Some years ago I arrived in Beijing with a brand new passport, thrilled that its number was easy enough to memorize.

 What kind of clothes do you wear?
 If you’re used to tight-fitting tops, the contours of your money belt will be perfectly visible – and perhaps a bit tempting.
 You might prefer one of the newer flat running belts, like the Eazy Mate.

-What you’re really looking for is a discreet travel pouch that sits well against your body, not something that grabs the eye and catches a thief’s attention.
+What you’re really looking for is a discreet travel pouch that sits well against your body, not something that catches the eye and grabs a thief’s attention.

 Durability

 How long should it last?
-If you’re only going to use your belt for a quick trip to Florence, that’s one thing.
-But if you plan to wear it across Africa for a year, you’ll need an altogether different level of quality.
+If you’re only going to use your belt for a quick trip to Marrakesh, that’s one thing.
+But if you plan to wear it across Asia for a year, you’ll need an altogether different level of quality.

 And a piece of advice – don’t buy a flimsy one with poor buckles and zippers – it’s not the kind of thing you can pick up that easily outside an airport and once it’s broken, it’s gone.